CloudNetService/CloudNet/CONTRIBUTING.md

 * We will avoid changing APIs and behaviour when possible.
 * If api breakage is required all methods which were replaced are annotated as:
   * `@Deperecated`
   * `@ScheduledForRemoval` - the removal version will be documented here.
-(Normally the next but one version).
+(Normally the next but one minor version).
 * The documentation of changed methods will contain the new method you should use instead.

 ## License